cdifan/cdichips/mc6805slave.md

 Address | Register | Description
 --- | --- | ---
-1 | PA | Port A
+1 | AR | Channel A Data Register
-3 | PB | Port B
+3 | BR | Channel B Data Register
-5 | PC | Port C
+5 | CR | Channel C Data Register
-7 | PD | Port D
+7 | DR | Channel D Data Register

+The register names are loosely inspired by the MC68HC05i8 register names.

-Note: Ports A-D as documented here are not the MC68HC05 ports of the same name.
+Note: Channels A-D have no relation to MC68HC05 ports PA-PD.

 ## Concept of operation

-Each port accepts a number of command messages and can return a number of response messages.
+Each channel accepts a number of command messages and can return a number of response messages.
 Some commands will always return response messages, others will not; response messages can also be returned aynchronously driven by external input, e.g. from pointing devices.

 The length of each message is determined by its first byte.
-Both commands and responses are port-specific, e.g. first byte 80 on port B specifies a different command than first byte 80 on port D.
+Both commands and responses are channel-specific, e.g. first byte 80 on channel B specifies a different command than first byte 80 on channel D.

-The SLAVE will assert its level-based interrupt output whenever response message bytes are available on any port.
+The SLAVE will assert its level-based interrupt output whenever response message bytes are available on any channel.

 The SLAVE will delay assertion of it's DTACK (Data Transfer ACKnowledge) output to briefly halt the main 68000 CPU when needed; the exact timing dependencies